JBEI/Flaviolin_media_opt_C2/README.md

 # Flaviolin_media_opt_C2
-This repository includes the notebooks and data for campaign 2 of the paper "Machine learning-led semi-automated medium optimization reveals salt as key for flaviolin production in Pseudomonas putida"
+This repository includes the notebooks and data for campaign 2 of the paper "Machine learning-led semi-automated medium optimization reveals salt as key for flaviolin production in Pseudomonas putida".
+This was the second campaign we performed for titer maximization

 We performed 6 DBTL cycles.